Toooorch/ROG-ZEPHYRUS-GX501/README.md

 - 144Hz display - works
 - macOS 10.13.5

-What does not work now:
+What does not work now and it is possible to fix:
-- sleep
+- sleep (I don't care about this)
 - shutdown
 - brightness
 - thunderbolt is not recognized as Thunderbolt
+- battery status

+todo:
+- DSDT
+- A﻿susNBFnKeys.kex﻿t﻿
+- battery status